 Although Husky isn’t as versatile as other power tools, it can handle tough jobs.
 You might want to switch out the Craftsman for something more robust when the going gets tough.

-The exact extent of their involvement is unknown, but we know that Western Forge, Iron Bridge Tools, Apex Tool Group, and Stanley Black & Decker are all complicit.
+The extent of their involvement in the manufacturing process isn’t always transparent, but it’s worth noting that companies such as Western Forge, Iron Bridge Tools, Apex Tool Group, and Stanley Black & Decker are all somehow connected to Husky tools.